lukemilby/lukemilby.github.io/content/post/pxe-talos/index.md

 ## Closing

 I have 3 more nodes to add. **Lenovo ThinkCentre M93p Tiny i5-4570T 16GB 160GB SSD** from Ebay at 50$ a pop.
 Much cheaper than buying a Raspberry Pi.
 2 are already in the lab with Talos booted in Maintinance mode.
-Next is getting Talsoctl setup with those 2 nodes.
+Next is getting Talosctl setup with those 2 nodes.

 Netboot out of the box is great not really much more I need to setup, but one glaring hole I need to fill is have PXE auto select Talos after a certain time limit.
 Right now I have to naviage a menu and find Talos, it would be easier if thats was the default image selected.
 Man to think Talos could replace all my proxmox servers...